 This new Browning was so tight when I first assembled it, I had to try to close the latch on the forearm about fifteen times before finally getting it to close.
 After greasing the gun, it was much better.

-The Owner Manual states that the gun is shipped with an application of rust protectant that should be removed before firing.
-I disassembled the shotgun and took the parts outside and sprayed them really good and wiped the parts down before bringing them back into the house.
-The more I handle this Citori, the more I like it.
-I am counting down the hours to take it to the range.
-A follow-up report on how it performs on the paper targets at 30 yards will be forthcoming.
+The owner manual states that the gun is shipped with an application of rust protectant that should be removed before firing.
+I disassembled the shotgun and took the parts outside, sprayed them thoroughly, and wiped the parts down before bringing them back into the house.

 My time at the competition was cut short this weekend because the granddaughter spent the night with us the night before and she wanted to do something with Papa.
 There are fifteen shooters per round and the process is very slow, requiring fifteen minutes per round.
 So I only got to fire the gun six times today.

 Six times firing the gun was enough to get the feel of the gun and evaluate how it performed.
-I began, by using the top barrel with the Full Choke Tube.
-Although there weren't as many pellets on the sheet as I expected, the gun put six in the target on the first go.
+I began by using the top barrel with the Full Choke Tube.
+Although there weren’t as many pellets on the sheet as I expected, the gun put six in the target on the first go.
 I suspected the gun was shooting high.

-I Once Had a BT-99 Trap Gun that Fired High at 30 Yards
+I Once Had a BT-99 Trap Gun That Fired High at 30 Yards

 Before my next firing, I plan to learn more about these tubes and see if I can get the exact measurements of the tubes online.
 There is an Extra-Full Tube, but if the measurements are too small, I won’t be able to use it in the competition.
 After firing three rounds with the top barrel, I moved to the lower barrel.
 The first target showed more pellets on the page, but only one on the black line.